mannd/epcoding/README.md

 ## Description
-EP Coding is an [Android](http://www.android.com) application that is intended to help practicing cardiac electrophysiologists document their procedures and other billable activities by selecting proper CPT® codes, based on the latest billing guidelines.
-The app is not for professional coders, and does not take into account the coding modifiers and different billing specifications of various billing agencies.
-It is useful for those physicians who need to enter billing codes directly into EHR systems, such as EPIC, or who just need to communicate to the coders what they have done.
-Of course all codes billed must be documented in procedure notes.
+EP Coding is an [Android](http://www.android.com) app that is intended to help practicing cardiac electrophysiology (EP) doctors document and bill their procedures by selecting proper CPT® codes, based on the latest coding guidelines.
+The app is not for professional coders, and does not take into account the coding modifiers and different coding specifications of various billing agencies.
+It is useful for those physicians who need to enter procedure codes directly into EHR systems, such as EPIC, or who just need to communicate to the coders what they have done.
+Of course all codes billed must also be documented in procedure notes.
 The rules for entering codes are complex, and the codes themselves are not mnemonic, hence this app.
-This app currently uses the 2013 codes, but will be updated as coding changes.
+This app currently uses the 2014 codes, but will be updated as coding changes.
 We are not liable for any errors in coding that might occur from using this app, please see the licensing information below.

 EP Coding is open source, and licensed under the
 [GNU GPL v3 license.](http://www.gnu.org/licenses/gpl.html)

+## Copyright
+Copyright © 2013, 2014 [EP Studios, Inc.](http://www.epstudiossoftware.com)

+CPT copyright 2012 American Medical Association.
+All rights reserved.
+CPT is a registered trademark of the American Medical Association.

 ## License
-Copyright © 2013, 2014 [EP Studios, Inc.](http://www.epstudiossoftware.com)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or